 11.6 Signatures.
 The Client and the Marketer must sign this document using Bonsai’s e-signing system.
 These electronic signatures count as originals for all purposes.

 11.7 Governing Law.
-The laws of the state of Montana govern the rights and obligations of the Client and the Marketer under this Contract, without regard to conflict of law principles of that state.
+The laws of the state of California govern the rights and obligations of the Client and the Marketer under this Contract, without regard to conflict of law principles of that state.

 11.8 Entire Contract.
 This Contract represents the parties’ final and complete understanding of this job and the subject matter discussed in this Contract.
 This Contract supersedes all other contracts (both written and oral) between the parties.